Newlands Park Natural Health Centre

 |Face to face counselling:||Yes|

-I currently have space on Thursdays at 2pm in Islington.
+I have a space coming up on Thursdays at 12:30pm in Islington from mid December.

 Types of client